 Interdisciplinary Science & Engineering Symposium (ISE)

-In Person April 24th, 2024
+In Person Event April 23rd, 2025

 (at the Whittemore Center Arena)

-Submission Deadline April 22th
+Electronic Submission Deadline April 18th

 (Abstract required)

+In a continued effort to provide access to student research, digital copies of these presentations are made available and archived in this online gallery.
 Choose to view all poster and oral presentations or select presentations by department with the buttons below.

 Acknowledgements